HoiAlice/HoiAlice.github.io/content/_index.md

           date_start: '2019-07-01'
           date_end: '2021-11-01'
           description: |2-
-            * Developed a [GRAPE](https://michaelgoerz.net/research/grape_june_2010_slides.pdf) based framework for algorithmic cooling and quantum computations.
+            * Developed a ML based framework for algorithmic cooling and quantum computations.
             * Investigated the application of tensor networks to combinatorial optimisation.
             * Implemented an amplitude maximum estimation algorithm for pure states via tensor trains.
     design: